 Freya’s Arabella is one of their most popular styles, and most everyone who sells Freya sells this bra.
 This classic look is a perennial favorite of full-busted women who need support and shaping, but still want access to the kind of sheer and delicate lingerie that’s frequently available for smaller-busted women.
 The Freya Arabella is available in sizes 32C thru 36J, 30 & 38 D thru J, and 28 DD thru G. The bra comes with two styles of matching knickers — thong and brief, as well as a coordinating suspender belt.
 On average, this bra retails for around $60.
 I purchased mine from HerRoom in a size 34C and had no issues with the transaction.

 The first thing I noticed about the Freya Arabella is that the mesh it uses is both sturdy and soft.
 Sometimes mesh can be a bit stiff and scratchy, other times, it can be too thin and flimsy.
 But this seems to be a nice balance between either extreme.
-It’s a 3-part cup, and the mesh is single layered (though GG and above cups are lined for extra support).
-There are no side slings in this bra (at least in the smaller sizes), and the cups aren’t very stretchy…though the band has a lot of stretch and give.
-The hook-and-eye closure in the back has 3 columns and 2 rows (this number also increases with cup size), and though it’s marketed as a plunge style, this high gore makes this bra more akin to a balconette or full coverage bra.
+It’s a three-part cup, and the mesh is single-layered (though GG and above cups are lined for extra support).
+There are no side slings in this bra (at least in the smaller sizes), and the cups aren’t very stretchy… though the band has a lot of stretch and give.
+The hook-and-eye closure in the back has three columns and two rows (this number also increases with cup size), and though it’s marketed as a plunge style, this high gore makes this bra more akin to a balconette or full coverage bra.
 All the construction seems very high quality, which is what I would expect from the Wacoal Company/Eveden Group (which makes the Freya brand).

 On the downside, though the Arabella was incredibly comfortable, the cups are sized a little big.
 I have firm breast tissue and self-supporting breasts.
 If my breasts were a little softer or shallower, this bra would be a much poorer fit.
 I also thought the band was unexpectedly generous, but since I don’t like very tight bands, that works for me.
 Overall though, these are minor quibbles, and I’d say this bra is definitely worth the money.